JeffrinMathew/Serverless-Microservices/README.md

 2. Now it is going to ask you about a stage.
 Select "[New Stage]" for "Deployment stage".
 Give "Prod" as "Stage name".
 Click "Deploy"

-3. We're all set to run our solution!
-To invoke our API endpoint, we need the endpoint url.
-In the "Stages" screen, expand the stage "Prod", select "POST" method, and copy the "Invoke URL" from screen
+3. In the "Stages" screen, expand the stage "Prod", select "POST" method, and copy the "Invoke URL" from screen